jpotts/alfresco-developer-series/webscripts/tutorial/tutorial.md

 the alfresco.war unexploded you can specify the path to the WAR file instead.

-After doing that for all four projects (the three dependencies and the webscripts-tutorial-repo project) start Tomcat and test.
+After doing that for all four projects (the three dependencies and the webscripts-tutorial-platform-jar project) start Tomcat and test.

-As you add web scripts in subsequent parts of the tutorial, you can just re-run the steps above for the webscripts-tutorial-repo project.
-If you are running the Alfresco WAR exploded, you may not have to restart Tomcat.
-The changes will either be picked up automatically or you can do a "Refresh Web Scripts" on the web script console to pick up the changes.
+While you are developing, and for the rest of the tutorial, it's easiest to just use the embedded Tomcat server.
+You can do that by switching to the "webscripts-tutorial" directory and running `run.sh` or `run.bat` depending on your platform.

-Now that your Alfresco server is running the webscripts-tutorial-repo AMP and its dependencies, you are ready to test out the whitepapers web script.
+Now that your Alfresco server is running the webscripts-tutorial-platform-jar AMP and its dependencies, you are ready to test out the whitepapers web script.

 ### Testing